duguyue100/duguyue100.github.io/_posts/2016-10-16-use-terminal.md

 I thought I'm done, I'm gonna be a hardcore Atom fan after I spent few weeks of configuring Atom as I needed.
 Then there is HackZurich 2016.
 I met a guy there, without any love story in between, I witnessed a person who can do his job entirely within terminal.This is not how I do my job before.
 I mean, even though I used Emacs and tried to use Vim, my first thought was to install their GUI version.

 For all these years, I'm trying to treat terminal as a individual component in my work flow, not the manager of it.
 And by witnessing that, I decided that I will have to change.

 OK, OK, enough history talk.
 So in this entire post, I'm gonna review my recent attempt of closing a loop: working entirely in terminal.
 And by this point, I'm pretty happy about what I've done.
 And I hope every sensible developer would also do the same thing.

-So, this is what I needed:
+So, these are what I needed:

 + iTerm: a much more powerful terminal emulator than Terminal.app
 + `zsh`: so much better than MacBook's `bash` by the way